Sierra Leone diamond zone hit by largely hidden Ebola outbreak

 The worst Ebola epidemic on record has killed 6,388 people out of 17,942 cases in Guinea, Liberia and Sierra Leone according to WHO data.

-The toll continues to grow, fuelled principally by new infections in Sierra Leone, but health officials worry that the true scale of the epidemic may be even larger.
+The toll continues to grow, fueled principally by new infections in Sierra Leone, but health officials worry that the true scale of the epidemic may be even larger.

 The team's findings in Kono did not appear to be reflected in the WHO's most recent data on the epidemic published on Wednesday, which showed 24 cases reported in the district in the week leading up to Dec.
 7.

-Sierra Leone recently overtook neighbouring Liberia for the highest number of Ebola cases, recording 7,897 since the epidemic was first identified earlier this year.
+Sierra Leone recently overtook neighboring Liberia for the highest number of Ebola cases, recording 7,897 since the epidemic was first identified earlier this year.

 But it has registered just 1,768 deaths, well below Liberia's 3,177 dead, raising concerns that some fatalities may not be reflected in the figures.